|Burn Incidence and Treatment in the United States: 2015

-The following annual estimates have been derived from statistics provided by the U.S. Vital Statistics, several ongoing national surveys, selected states and the National Burn Repository of the American Burn Association.
-Repository reports describe admissions to hospitals with specialized services provided by “burn centers.”
+The following estimates were derived from sample and registry statistics compiled by ongoing national health care and fire casualty surveys, selected state health data systems, and the National Burn Repository (NBR) of the American Burn Association (ABA).
+ABA NBR reports describe admissions to hospitals with specialized services provided by “burn centers.”

 This general estimate is derived mainly from federal surveys which provide annual estimates of hospital admissions and visits to hospital emergency departments.
 The estimate range acknowledges that some burns may have been treated solely at hospital clinics, community health centers, or private medical offices.
 Such burns are more likely to be minor, and the number of such facilities sampled is too small to provide reliable estimates for burns.

-This total includes 2,550 deaths from residential fires, 300 from vehicle crash fires, and 550 from other sources (approximately 150 deaths from flame burns or smoke inhalation in non-residential fires, 400 from contact with electricity, scalding liquids or hot objects).
-Fire and burn deaths are combined because deaths from burns in fires cannot always be distinguished from deaths from toxic smoke or other non-burn causes.
+This total includes 2,855 deaths from residential fires, 300 from vehicle crash fires, and 85 from other sources.
+One civilian fire death occurs every 2 hours and 42 minutes.
+The odds of a U.S. resident dying from exposure to fire, flames or smoke is 1 in 1418.
+Fire and inhalation deaths are combined because deaths from thermal burns in fires cannot always be distinguished from deaths from inhalation of toxins in smoke.

 Sources: National Inpatient Sample (HCUP-NIS: 2010 data); National Hospital Discharge Survey (2010 data); recent 100% hospitalization data from several states.